Flag of the Three Guarantees

 The Flag of the Three Guarantees of the Trigarante Army is considered the first official national flag of Mexico.
 It was the flag of the royalist and insurgent armed forces that united under the so-called Plan of Iguala, and was the work of the author of the Mexican independence Agustín de Iturbide, made in the city of Iguala by the tailor José Magdaleno Ocampo in the year 1821, in what Iturbide called the first year of sovereignty.

 Symbolism

 This flag, which is still preserved, is rectangular and was formed by three stripes of equal thickness that cross it diagonally.
-Each stripe has one and they are ordered from left to right and bottom to top as follows: white, green and red; with an eight-pointed gold star on each diagonal stripe, making a total of three golden stars.
+They are ordered from left to right as follows: white, green and red; with an eight-pointed gold star on each diagonal stripe, making a total of three golden stars.

 The meaning of the colors of the historical national flag are as follows: